• Skip to primary navigation

 “Stuff” the shrimp

-Take a shrimp in one hand and with the other hand mold about 2 tablespoons of the stuffing all around the shrimp from the head towards the tail, starting in the butterflied split you sliced in the back of the shrimp.
-Use more or less stuffing depending on the size of the shrimp.
+1. Place about 1 cup of seasoned breadcrumbs in a different shallow pan and set it aside.
+To "stuff" the shrimp, take a seasoned shrimp in one hand while you mold about 2 tablespoons of the stuffing around the shrimp with the other hand.
+The stuffing goes from the head towards the tail, starting with the butterflied split in the back of the shrimp.

 crab meat stuffed shrimp in a baking dish right out of the oven